insidemordecai/website/content/posts/202210-fedora-setup-guide/index.md

 - GSConnect
 - Night Theme Switcher
 - Rounded Window Corners
-- Sound Input & Output Device Chooser (should be baked into GNOME 43)
 - Status Area Horizontal Spacing
-- User Themes **\***

 {{<alert>}}
-I do not recommend installing a lot of extensions as they could slow down your system or worse some could be left unmaintained or lose support across GNOME updates.
+I do not recommend installing a lot of extensions as they could slow down your system or worse some could be left unmaintained/lose support across GNOME updates.
 {{</alert>}}

 ## Firefox Tweaks